 Bodysuits: Similar to a tissue turtleneck, a thin bodysuit like this one also makes a great layer to wear underneath say, a jacket or another sweater, or all on its own (a black turtleneck bodysuit is one of my most-worn “going out” items in the winter!)

 The warmest fleeces: Dudley Stephens is my FAVORITE favorite top/sweater/thing to wear in the winter because it’s so incredibly warm.
 It’s a thick fleece (not quite a sweater or a sweatshirt or a top–it’s kind of all of the above?)
 They aren’t just practical.
 But I think their collars make them very chic, too!
-They are so warm I don’t need to layer anything underneath them.
+They are so warm I often don’t need to layer anything underneath them.
 They come in regular and tunic length–you can see my full review and ideas on how to style them in this post!
 They’re also a small, women-owned brand, made in the USA!
 Note: These are on the pricier side, definitely not something you need to buy for a cold weekend visit, but definitely worth the investment IMO if you live somewhere where the temps are often arctic.

 Third, your most versatile bottoms are going to be a pair with dark pants or jeans, because they’re easiest to dress up when necessary, making them ideal for day or night.